edoardoc/chaincost/README.md

 ## Service IINCache (Persisted cache of IIN's from external provider)
+Iincache is the service that manages the cache of IIN's.
+It is a simple key-value store for the IIN's and their alpha2 country code.
+Its purpose is to avoid unnecessary calls to the external provider, it stores the IIN's and their alpha2 country code in a serialized map.

 ### Endpoint(s) managing iincache
 - Create (new iin <--> alpha2 mapping)
 - Delete